ue bot icon

 • Relying only on what worked yesterday will not help you today; It may hinder you.

 • I have now got around to Aristotle.
-He has helped me to make sense of my later life, to rely less on the approval of others, to be focused my life on eudaimonia, and, above all, to cultivate the companionship of my family and friends, another of Aristotle’s great themes.
+He has helped me to make sense of my later life, to rely less on the approval of others, to focus my life on eudaimonia, and, above all, to cultivate the companionship of my family and friends, another of Aristotle’s great themes.

 • Wisdom comes later in life.